 Common Pests and Other Problems for Rosemary

 Perhaps because of its strong scent and flavor, rosemary is not bothered by many pests.
 Even deer and rabbits generally leave rosemary alone.
-Aphids and spider mites do sometimes visit rosemary plants but are easily controlled with an application of insecticidal soap.
-Whiteflies and mealybugs are also easily controlled by insecticidal soap if necessary.
+Aphids and spider mites do sometimes visit rosemary plants, but they're generally easily controlled with a blast of water from your garden hose.
+For persistent pests, you may want to use insecticidal soap.
+Whiteflies and mealybugs are also easily controlled by insecticidal soap, if necessary.

 Common Diseases for Rosemary

-Rosemary is susceptible to powdery mildew, especially when growing indoors.
+Rosemary is susceptible to powdery mildew, especially when growing indoors or in crowded conditions in the garden.
 If your plant looks like it is covered with flour, powdery mildew is likely the culprit.
 A neem oil spray will usually cure the problem.
-If you prefer a chemical-free solution, mix together 1 quart of water and 1 teaspoon of baking soda in a spray bottle and spray your plant.
-Make sure you get good coverage since your baking soda mixture will only treat the area where it has direct contact with the plant's leaves.
+Be sure to follow all label directions.

-Aerial blight, which causes random leaf spots with red or gold margins, and root rot, which turns your plant's roots soft and mushy, can also be problems, and both are caused by excessive watering.
-If either are present, allow the plant to dry thoroughly and then reduce your watering frequency.
+Aerial blight, which causes random leaf spots with red or gold margins, and root rot, which turns your plant's roots soft and mushy, can also be problems, and both are caused by excessive watering or poor drainage.
+If either is present, allow the plant to dry thoroughly and then reduce your watering frequency.

 Botrytis and bacterial leaf spot can also affect rosemary plants.
-One disease is a fungus and the other a bacteria, but you can prevent both with good garden hygiene.
-Keep weeds down, rake up dead leaves and stay out of the garden when it is wet.
-If necessary, a copper fungicide spray will help cure both diseases.
-If the problem is minor, snip off affected stems to try and prevent the spread.
+One disease is fungal and the other is bacterial, but you can prevent both with good garden hygiene.
+Keep weeds down, rake up dead leaves, and stay out of the garden when it is wet.
+If necessary, a copper fungicide spray will help control both diseases.
+If the problem is minor, snip off affected stems to prevent the spread.
 This may be enough for mild infections.